jucruz22/507_Final_Project/README.md

 - This information is then input into a database called 'jucruz-final-project-db' in the form of two tables:
   - Blogs
   - Categories (They are linked by the Categories Primary Key)
 - That data is parsed even further to calculate the most common word for any given blog category.
 These most common words are portrayed via the creation of an html document **826michigan.html** which can be viewed in any browser, albeit hosted locally.
+See [example_image.html](example_image.html) for an example

 ** You may run tests on this code using **SI507F17_finalproject_tests.py** to make sure its working in your local environment.

 # Libraries Used